 - Medicines which work on the pituitary gland.
-For example: goserelin and leuprorelin.
+For example: goserelin, leuprorelin and triptorelin.
 (Your pituitary gland makes a hormone which circulates in the bloodstream to stimulate the testes to make testosterone.
 These medicines stop your pituitary from making this stimulating hormone.)
 Goserelin is an implant that is injected under the skin.
-Leuprorelin is given by injection.
+Leuprorelin and triptorelin are given by injection.

 - Medicines which block the action of testosterone (anti-androgen medicines).
 For example: flutamide and cyproterone.
 These medicines are tablets.

 Hormone treatments can cause side-effects such as erectile dysfunction (impotence), hot flushes, sweating and other problems.